When you talk about some experienced long distance hikers, sometimes the first metric spoken of is the total amount of miles hiked.

 - The metric applies to well-established trails or even routes only.
 Going off-trail, mixing scrambling or even climbing, skiing, pack rafting, etc. within the confines of backpacking are possibilities.
 Do these activities “count” for miles?

 - Then we start to get into the silly numbers game.
 Hiking or running the trail with support adds to the mileage.
 But it is certainly different than hiking with a pack.
-Ditto with trail work, remote car camping, fat biking, etc. All time spent in the outdoors.
+Ditto with trail work, remote car camping, fat biking, hunting, etc. All time spent in the outdoors.
 All time spent that can be used to juice mileage numbers.
-But may really be useful for the overall outdoor experience base.
+But all those activities are most useful for indicating the overall outdoor experience base vs. the raw mileage.

 Much as with corporate management’s mania with numbers making a fine way to present an impressive PowerPoint, be wary of people who are lauded as “experts” because of their mileage on a set and designated set of routes.
 The numbers are meaningless unless the context is known.